devtron-labs/devtron/docs/user-guide/global-configurations/docker-registries.md

 ### Quay Container Registry:

-You have to provide the below information if you select the registry type as Quay.
+You have to provide the below information if you select the registry type as `Quay`.

 * **Username**